Devarshi1312/Whether-App/README.md

 # Weather App

-A modern, responsive weather application built with React and TypeScript that provides real-time weather information using the OpenWeatherMap API.
+A modern, responsive weather application built with React that provides real-time weather information using the OpenWeatherMap API.

 ## Features